-Phobias are irrational and excessive anxieties triggered by an imaginary or exaggerated fear of an object or situation.
+A phobia is an irrational and exaggerated fear of an object or a situation that poses little or no actual danger in reality.
 Simple fears become phobias when a person goes to extreme lengths to avoid the distressing object or situation.

 The National Institute of Mental Health estimates that about 19.2 million American adults or 8.7% of people suffer from one or more specific phobias.

 The fear of spiders (arachnophobia) is the most common phobia in the world - 50% of women and 10% of men fear spiders.

 Women’s chances of suffering from phobias are double compared with men.

 A woman’s worst phobia is the fear of snakes while a man fears being buried alive.

 Some of the strangest phobias are phobophobia (fear of having a phobia), clinophobia (fear of going to bed or sleeping), chromophobia (fear of colors), arachibutyrophobia (fear of butter sticking to the roof of the mouth) and hexakosioihexekontahexaphobia (fear of the number 666).